APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-03-Concave--Inventory-system-and-ordering-system.md

 The scope of I.O System will be documented by the methods listed here:

 1.<strong>Requirements documentation:</strong> The system requirements will be documented that outlines the system’s functional and non-functional requirements.
 2.<strong>Project management plan:</strong> This will include information about the scope of the project, also includes scope statement and the scope baseline.
-Other relevant information about the scope of the project is also part of this project management plan.
+Other relevant information about the scope of the project is also part of this project management plan.  <br>
 3.<strong>Change log:</strong> This will be added and maintained to track all changes to the scope of the project, this includes the description of the change, project impact and required approvals.

 <h4>Scope Control</h4>
 The scope of this project is controlled throughout these following activities:

 1.<strong>Scope Verification:</strong> The agile testing techniques will be the project team’s desired method to verify that the deliverables of the project will meet the requirements and align with the scope statement.
-2.<strong>Scope change control:</strong> Any changes to the scope of the project will be directed through a formal change control process, which will include an assessment of the impact on the project schedule, budget, and quality.
+2.<strong>Scope change control:</strong> Any changes to the scope of the project will be directed through a formal change control process, which will include an assessment of the impact on the project schedule, budget, and quality. <br>
 3.<strong>Scope change review:</strong>  This will be held for each change request to ensure that the change is necessary, feasible, and aligned with the project objectives.

 <h4>Scope Management Approach</h4>